Battle of Resaca: Operations

 After a 20 mi march on May 9, the XVI Corps division of Thomas W. Sweeny passed through the 4 mi long gorge of Snake Creek Gap and reached its southern exit.
 The other XVI Corps division of James C. Veatch and two XV Corps divisions marched as far as the northern end of the gap that evening.
 The third XV Corps division was guarding the wagon train and Garrard's cavalry was still distant.
 Sherman directed Kilpatrick to assist McPherson by sending a cavalry brigade.
 McPherson let Sherman know he was in Snake Creek Gap and issued orders to advance to Resaca the next morning.
 Cleburne later wrote that Johnston's chief of staff William W. Mackall told him that the gap was undefended because of "a flagrant disobedience to orders", but did not name the guilty party.

 On the night of May 9, Cantey reported to Johnston that cavalry sighted Union troops near Villanow.
-Therefore, Johnston ordered J. Warren Grigsby's cavalry brigade to occupy Snake Greek Gap.
+Therefore, Johnston ordered J. Warren Grigsby's cavalry brigade to occupy Snake Creek Gap.
 As Grigsby's troopers approached the gap at mid-morning of May 10, they encountered McPherson's advance elements, the 9th Illinois Mounted Infantry and the 66th Illinois Infantry Regiments.
 Grigsby immediately ordered his cavalrymen to delay the Union advance toward Resaca.
 By 2 pm, Dodge's two XVI Corps divisions reached a crossroads about 2 mi west of Resaca.
 Leaving Veatch's division to watch the road from the north, Dodge pressed on with Sweeny's division and routed a 1,400-man Confederate force defending Bald Hill.
 Cantey had only 4,000 men to defend Resaca, including Grigsby's cavalry.

 According to William R. Scaife, the Confederate force included a brigade under Daniel H. Reynolds and two 4-gun batteries armed with 12-pounder Napoleons.
 Another source, Cox stated that Reynolds' brigade was at Dug Gap.

 At 4 pm, Logan's two divisions reached the crossroads, releasing Veatch's division.
 Veatch's men crossed Camp Creek on Sweeny's left and approached the railroad.
 Meanwhile, Sweeny's division pressed forward and got within 200 yd of the railroad.
 McPherson, worried that he was walking into a trap, recalled both of Dodge's divisions and marched his command back to Snake Creek Gap after losing 6 killed, 30 wounded, and 16 captured.
 His orders were to break the railroad, but all his troops accomplished was to cut down some telegraph wire.